-Consider a customer satisfaction campaign where you have sent an SMS to customers requesting feedback (YES or NO) regarding their satisfaction for particular service.
+Consider a customer satisfaction campaign where you have sent an SMS to customers requesting feedback (Yes or No) regarding their satisfaction for particular service.

-- When a customer replies, the inbound_message event is used to trigger the second campaign.
+- When a customer replies, the Inbound Message event is used to trigger the second campaign.

-- The Triggering Event Attribute, message-body, is used as the filter for the campaign.
+- The Triggering Event Attribute, message_body, is used as the filter for the campaign.

 - Additionally, the campaign_uuid is used to restrict the journey to replies received from a specific campaign.

-- For a "YES" reply from the customer, you could send a message thanking the customer and for a "NO" reply you could arrange a follow up call from a customer service representative.
+- For a "Yes" reply from the customer, you could send a message thanking the customer and for a "No" reply you could arrange a follow up call from a customer service representative.

 - If you are trying to set up a 2-way conversation with your customers, we recommend that you use SMS campaigns instead of MMS campaigns.
-Campaign metadata (campaign ID, template ID, and sender ID) is available in the inbound_message event only if the notification sent is an SMS.
-This campaign metadata is not available in the inbound_message event if you send an MMS notification.
+Campaign metadata (campaign ID, template ID, and sender ID) is available in the Inbound Message event only if the notification sent is an SMS.
+This campaign metadata is not available in the Inbound Message event if you send an MMS notification.